ecols33/simple-site/README.md

 # simple-site
-An extremely minimal personal site.
+A minimal personal site using only HTML and CSS.

 ## Features
 - light/dark themes governed by user system preferences using CSS `prefers-color-scheme`